Sudhanshu8863/fsjs/04_react/readme.md

 - ## Redux - Counter App

+  On this we will learn about redux in react and build Counter App.

+- ## Redux - Todo App

-  On this we will learn about redux in react.
+  On this we will learn about redux in react and build Todo App.